JvanKatwijk/qt-dab/README.md

 -----------------------------------------------------------------------
 Recording the SNR
 -----------------------------------------------------------------------

-Just as an experiment, a widget was added that shows the development of the SNR over time.
-The main purpose of the widget is to look at the performance of antennas.

 Computation of the SNR is done with all DAB frames.
 As is known, a sampled DAB frame starts with a null period of app 2600 samples, followed by